markyharris/MicroPython-Projects/README.md

 # MicroPython Projects
- METAR-LED projects using ESP32 Controllers and Addressable LED's
+METAR-LED projects using ESP32 Controllers and Addressable LED's See the individual projects for specifics.